 When using tortillons, there will be times when you’ll have to apply a good amount of pressure.
 If you applied that kind of pressure on a piece of paper, it would crumble or tear.

-But, if you took that same piece of paper and wound it tightly, you would discover that it was much harder and more durable.
-By tightly winding the paper in a tortillon, it creates a harder object that can handle the abuse you are going to subject it to.
+But, if you took that piece of paper and wound it tightly, you would discover that it was much harder and more durable.
+Tightly winding the paper in a tortillon creates a harder object that can handle the abuse you will subject it to.

 How Do You Use Blending Stumps and Tortillons?

-Don’t make the mistake of thinking that you have to choose between blending stumps and tortillons.
+Don’t make the mistake of thinking you must choose between blending stumps and tortillons.
 While quite similar, they are different enough to warrant having both of these tools on hand when working on a drawing.

 Think of it this way, when you are working on a graphite or charcoal drawing, you have different types of these materials on hand, right?
 Or, what about colored pencil artists?

 Could you imagine trying to work on a drawing without a full complement of colors?
 That’s how you should treat blending stumps and tortillons.